stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 ## Objectives

-- Congure SSH keys and secret for the pipeline.
+- Configure SSH keys and secret for the pipeline.
 - Create a Tekton PipelineRun using a `.tekton/main.yaml` file from a code repository.
 - Define parameters, workspaces, and tasks within the PipelineRun for building and deploying your application.

 ## Key Results

 - Successfully generate and configure an SSH secret to provide secure access to your code repository.
-- Successfully create and execute the Tekton PipelineRun using the defined .tekton/main.yaml file, enabling automated CI/CD processes for your application.
+- Successfully create and execute the Tekton PipelineRun using the defined `.tekton/main.yaml` file, enabling automated CI/CD processes for your application.

 ### Create PipelineRun Resource